Fort Worth Bus Accident Lawyer

 In the past, people injured by the government or the government’s agents did not have any recourse to demand compensation.
 This concept, known as sovereign immunity, meant that governments never had any obligation to provide payments to any injured citizens.
 Thankfully, Texas Civ.
 Prac. & Rem. §101.021 states that government entities take responsibility for the actions of their employees if those actions cause an injury while operating a motor vehicle.

 Private bus companies could also share the responsibility to provide payments for injuries caused by their negligent drivers.
 The legal concept known as agency means that employers are liable for any poor actions taken by their employees.
 This means that a plaintiff injured in an accident with a privately-owned bus may sue both the driver and the bus company for their losses.
-A dedicated bus accident lawyer in Fort Worth could identify the owner of the bus in question and to pursue that owner for fair compensation.
+A common carrier collision attorney in Fort Worth could identify the owner of the bus in question and to pursue that owner for fair compensation.

-A Fort Worth Bus Accident Attorney Could Help You
+Call a Fort Worth Bus Accident Attorney Right Away

 The law states that all bus drivers have a duty to protect all other people that they encounter while on the road.
 This applies to both city buses and private coaches.
 If the drivers of these vehicles cause your injuries, they could be held accountable for their negligent actions.